 If you can't restore your backups, it makes the recovery process pointless.
 That's where disaster recovery as a service can help.

 Disaster recovery as a service has also seen a spike in adoption for many reasons.
-Businesses that need to get their most important assets and data back up and running as quickly as possible to prevent downtime can benefit from shorter recovery times with DRaaS.
+Businesses that need to get their most important assets and data loss backup running as quickly as possible to prevent downtime, while meeting a defined recovery point objective (RPO) and recovery time objective (RTO), can benefit from shorter recovery times with DRaaS.

 Pros and Cons of Disaster Recovery Solutions